 It looks like summer is finally upon us, despite the fact that last week decided to grace us with some downright chilly that would’ve been more appropriate for late October, as opposed to mid-June.
 One of the joys of the Canadian climate, sadly.

-Sadly, this weekend’s batch aren’t quite sweet enough to eat straight out of the pod yet, but with a quick blanch in some boiling water (say, 2-3 minutes) to take out the starchy taste, they ought to be downright delicious… especially when tossed in a ridiculously effortless pasta dish that comes together so quickly you’ll have tons of time left over to enjoy the balmy weather.
+Sadly, this weekend’s batch aren’t quite sweet enough to eat straight out of the pod yet, but with a quick blanch in some boiling water (say, 2-3 minutes) to take out the starchy taste, they ought to be downright delicious… especially when you toss them into a ridiculously effortless pasta dish that comes together so quickly you’ll have tons of time left over to enjoy the balmy weather.

 No fresh peas at your market yet?
 Still not ready to let go of spring and move into summer?
 Never fear – this one is just as delicious if you sub in some asparagus or the last few fiddleheads of the season, gently steamed until tender-crisp.